ljwontheway/demo/readme.txt

-this is a git demo Chery pick
+this is a git demo dev